Zachary-Diemer21/SpaceX/README.md

     - The dev branch
     - The master branch

 So the way branches work:
   - To find out how many branches there are after you clone the repo type the command __git branch__
   - __IF YOU ARE MISSING A BRANCH DO NOT FRET__ just type the command __git pull origin branchname__ (may need to add -u in front of origin) (should use git branch again to check which branch you are on, and that you have successfully pulled the branch) - additionally you should switch to the newly pulled branch, and type the ls command to make sure the updated contents are on said branch
   - To create a new branch, utilize the command __git branch newbranchname__. __WHEN CREATING A NEW BRANCH, MAKE SURE YOU ARE ON THE DEV BRANCH__.
 This will create a copy of the dev branch and basically change the name from dev to the new name you gave the branch
   - We will be utilizing two types of naming conventions when creating new branches: feature-featurename and hotfix-hotfixname.
 A reminder, ALWAYS MAKE SURE YOU ARE ON THE DEV BRANCH BEFORE CREATING A NEW BRANCH.
 The command __git checkout branchname__ will switch you from a specific branch to another.
   - __IF YOU WOULD LIKE TO PUSH YOUR MASTER TO THE REPO, PLEASE UTILIZE A PULL REQUEST, GOOGLE THIS IF YOU DO NOT KNOW WHAT IT IS__

+###Commands List
     *Creating a new Branch:*
     - __ git branch newbranchname__ - only creates the branch locally, to push your new branch and all of its changes to the remote repo on github you must use
     1. __git status__ to see the changes you made